dustinpfister/blog_posts/_posts/js-event-listeners.md

 ## 3 - The event Object of a call back when setting event listeners in javaScript

 When setting an event listener there is the first argument of the callback that is given.
 This argument is the [event object](https://developer.mozilla.org/en-US/docs/Web/API/Event) which contains all kinds of useful information about the event when the event triggers.
-This can contain things like a reference to the element that was clicked on an on click event, or the x and y position of where a canvas element was clicked and much more.
+This can contain things like a reference to the element that was clicked on an on click event, or the x and y position of where a canvas element was clicked on such an event and much more.
+Some parts of an event object depend on the type of event, for example you would not find a touches array of points on a touch screen for a keyboard event.
+However many other parts of such an event object are more or less consistent across different types.
 In this section I will be going over some examples of event objects when working with event listeners.

 ### 3.1 - Basic example of the event object involving a hyper link